tleecsm/VoVTCG/www/data/cards.md

 At the start of your turn, you may reveal up to one <b>Zodiac</b> card for each <b>Season</b> from your hand.
 If you do, draw a card for each card revealed this way.
-<b>Spellcaster, Rank 1:</b><i> While this card is recruited, you may play a Spell card with Rank 1 or less.
+<b>Spellcaster, Level 1:</b><i> While this card is recruited, you may play a Spell card with Level 1 or less.
 If you do, remove this card from the recruitment rail.</i>
 <br>

 ##### ALP.AST.001